martha-thomae/mei_tutorial/README.md

   ```
 ## Instructions
 - The path to the template file is: `/opt/drafts/MEI_CMN-general-structure.mei`
-- Edit this file using pymei and save the result as `output_<last_name>.mei`
+- Edit this file using pymei and save the result as `output_with_pymei.mei`
 - Check the result in [Verovio's MEI Viewer](https://www.verovio.org/mei-viewer.xhtml)
-- Push the resulting MEI file
+- Push the resulting MEI file into your own branch

 ## PyMEI Documentation
 ![alt text](https://github.com/martha-thomae/mei_tutorial/blob/master/drafts/pymei_documentation.png)